 How to Use Google Webmaster Tools for SEO

-Google Webmaster Tools ― which I shall henceforth egregiously call “GWT” (apologies in advance) ― is a sweet suite of Google SEO tools that provides data and configuration control for your site in Google.
-If you’re doing any SEO and you don’t find value in GWT, you either use a paid tool that uses GWT data or you have a great opportunity to expand your toolkit.
+Google Webmaster Tools is a sweet suite of Google SEO tools that provides data and configuration control for your site in Google.
+If you’re doing any SEO and you don’t find value in GWT, you either use a paid tool that re-uses GWT data or you have an untapped gold-mine.

 There’s a ton you can do with GWT, but it can take a while to learn how to get great return on the time you spend with it.
-To that end, I’ve tried my best to assemble a meaty, practical collection of key insights on the reports I’ve found most useful (including lots of coverage on the Search Queries feature).
+To that end, I’ve tried my best to assemble a meaty, practical collection of actionable tips on the reports I’ve found most useful.

 If you haven’t set up Google Webmaster Tools yet, do so yesterday.
 It’s really easy and worthwhile.
 Just go to www.google.com/webmasters/tools, sign in with your Google account, and click add a site.
 Then you’ll be provided with several options to verify that you manage the site.
 Use the option that’s easiest and make it happen.

 The biggest mistake that I see people make with GWT is failing to add every version of every site they manage.
 It’s unfortunate, because it’s very easy to do.
 Failure to add every version of every site will result in data for only some of your site(s) ― at best, this stifles insights; at worst, this can cause you to make costly errors or neglect critical issues.

 Obviously, if you have the domain thingamabobs.com and a domain called whatchamacallits.com, you should add both root domains.